 Install the package on the classic way, create a file named

 root directory and add there a definition for this package.
 This module exports an array of objects

-for every package you want to externalize.
-Every object need the following properties:
+for each package you want to externalize.
+Each object need the following properties:

 - module: The name of the module (corresponds to the package name).